jj09/jj09.github.io/_posts/2014-11-24-two-great-books-javascript.md

   last_name: ''
 permalink: "/two-great-books-javascript/"
 ---
-<p>Recently I read two great books about JavaScript: <a href="http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742">JavaScript: The Good Parts</a> and <a href="http://www.amazon.com/Effective-JavaScript-Specific-Software-Development/dp/0321812182">Effective JavaScript: 68 Specific Ways to Harness the Power of JavaScript</a>.
-Both are not for beginners, but rather programmers who know some Object Oriented language (e.g., C#, Java or C++).</p>
+<p>Recently I read two great books about JavaScript: <a href="https://amzn.to/3nhyEd6">JavaScript: The Good Parts</a> and <a href="https://amzn.to/40zfgGX">Effective JavaScript: 68 Specific Ways to Harness the Power of JavaScript</a>.
+Both are not for beginners, but rather for programmers who know some Object Oriented language (e.g., C#, Java or C++).</p>
 <h3>JavaScript: The Good Parts</h3>
 <p><img class="wp-image-6021 size-full aligncenter" src="{{ site.baseurl }}/assets/2014/11/JavaScriptGoodPartsCover.jpg" alt="JavaScript: The Good Parts - cover" width="300" height="394" /><br />
 Written by the "God Father of JavaScript": Douglas Crockford.
 This book is an overview of JavaScript language features that are different than in Object Oriented programming languages, such as C# or Java.
 Additionally, there is an overview of the good, and the bad parts of the language.
 What to avoid, and how.
 You can read it in a week (~200 pages).</p>